 Columbia Legal Services believes that justice is for everyone.
 We are actively working on behalf of our client communities during the 2017 Washington State legislative session to ensure that everyone across our state has access to justice, strong and enforceable rights for workers, consumers, and voters, plus the stability and opportunity necessary to achieve their dreams.

 We’re protecting our children and our teenagers.
 We are advocating for laws that protect abandoned and neglected immigrant teenagers.
 The Vulnerable Youth Guardianship Program (HB 1988 and SB 5559) would allow the courts to appoint a guardian for consenting vulnerable young adults who has been abandoned, neglected, or abused by their parents.
-The bill successfully passed the House and is currently before the Senate.
+The bill successfully passed the Senate and is need of a concurrence from the House.

 We aim to ensure that young people in trouble with the law have a chance to stay in juvenile court and not suffer the harms of adult court and an adult conviction simply at the whim of a prosecutor.
 A bill to keep youth in juvenile court (HB 1876 and SB 5519) reduces the number of offenses that give prosecutors the power to try a youth in adult court.
 Unfortunately this bill did not go forward.
 Advocates are continuing to push this work through other avenues.